i-VRESSE/bartender/docs/configuration.md

 used.

 A destination has its own authentication mechanism.
-Jobs submitted by any web service user will be run with the same user on the destination.
+When a job is submitted by any user of the web service, it will be executed by the username/proxy that is configured in the destination.

 ### Example of running jobs on the local system